calebrodgers/RhymeBot/README.md

-# RhymeBot
+# 📝 RhymeBot

-A simple Discord bot that finds rhyming words
+A simple Discord bot that finds rhyming words!